 "Leo Marmol and Ron Radziner have become known for their earthy, indoor-outdoor approach to modernism and a cadre of celebrity clients.
-Their new book, Site: Marmol Radziner in the Landscape surveys 19 of the architects' homes in desert, canyon, urban, and woodland settings, exploring how lines between indoors and out have been blurred."Architectural Digest Online:
+Their new book, Site: Marmol Radziner in the Landscape surveys 19 of the architects' homes in desert, canyon, urban, and woodland settings, exploring how lines between indoors and out have been blurred."Aesthetica:

 "The boundaries between interior and exterior merge in the work of Los Angeles-based practice Marmol Radziner.
 Across desert, urban, canyon and woodland landscapes, buildings explore the relationship between homes and the environment.
 This book invites readers to discover structures in Arizona, Southern California, Utah, Nevada and the Netherlands."Architectural Record: